Skip to Content

 Electrical Properties

-Polyurethane has an excellent electrical insulating property.
+Polyurethane has excellent electrical insulation properties.

 Flexibility